ForawardStar/EdgeDetectionviaPEdgerPlus/README.md

 # Environment Installation
 Our model is based on Pytorch, which can be installed following the instructions of the official website: https://pytorch.org/

-Or, you can install the pakcages using requirement.txt, through running:
+Or, you can install the packages using requirement.txt, through running:
 ```pip install -r requirement.txt```